wiseodd/wiseodd.github.io/_posts/2017-02-09-why-l2-blurry.md

 Now we consider the nature of the real distribution of our data.
 Suppose we want to search image of "car".
 Inputting this query into Google Image would yield many images of car, and those images are different to each other, be it in term of color, shape, etc. Therefore we know that there are multiple ways to generate images from a single word "car", all equally possible (as in if we look at an image, we would immediately think of "car").
 As there are multiple possible way of generating "car" image, we could think that the distribution of "car" images have multiple peaks.
 In other words, we say that the distribution of images is multimodal.

 Here is the problem.
 In our loss function above, we assume that a particular image comes from a Gaussian.
 This is a unimodal distribution, meaning that there is only a single peak in it.
-What would happen if we fit a unimodal distribution to a multimodal one?
+What would happen if we fit a unimodal distribution to a multimodal one using \\( L_2 \\) loss?

 Let's simplify our multimodal distribution into bimodal distribution (two modes/peaks).
 And let's fit a Gaussian to approximate it.
 We would get something like this: